-560 3.1.3 Soil DOC stocks
+3.1.3 Soil DOC stocks

-Comparison between observed and modeled DOC stocks and fluxes is more difficult than for biomass and SOC because those have not been assessed at large spatial scales.
+Comparison between observed and modeled DOC stocks and fluxes is more difficult than for biomass and SOC because 440 those have not been assessed at large spatial scales.
 Nevertheless, representative soil DOC concentration profiles for coniferous and broadleaved forests of Europe have been compiled by Camino et al. (2014).
 These profiles were used to evaluate our model.
-Overall, we found that ORCHILEAK slightly overestimates DOC concentrations, especially in the very topsoil horizons layers with modeled values of around 100 mg Γ^1 against 40-60 mg Γ^1 in the observations (Fig. 6).
+Overall, we found that ORCHILEAK slightly overestimates DOC concentrations, especially in the very topsoil horizons with modeled values around 100 mg Γ^1 against 40-60 mg Γ^1 in the observations (Fig. 5).
 We also simulated higher concentrations in broadleaved forests than in coniferous forests while Camino et al. (2014) obtained the opposite.
-When integrated over the first meter of the soil horizon of forested ecosystems (28 % of the European landsurface area), the modeled and observed DOC stocks amount to 22.2 and 11.3 gC m-2, respectively.
-Above, we have shown that over Europe SOC stocks were underestimated and while now we observe that the average DOC concentrations in the soil over all European forests are here overestimated.
-One explanation for The underestimation of SOC stocks combined with and the likely overestimation of DOC stocks suggests is is thus that SOC decomposition rates in the new soil carbon module may be slightly too high.
+445 When integrated over the first meter of the soil horizon of forested ecosystems (28 % of the surface area), the modeled and observed DOC stocks amount to 22.2 and 11.3 gC m-2, respectively.
+The underestimation of SOC stocks combined with a likely overestimation of DOC stocks suggests that SOC decomposition rates in the new soil carbon module may be slightly too high.
 It is however difficult to generalize this conclusion because of the lack of synthesis data for other land cover types, especially croplands and grasslands which together represent about 50 % of the total European land area.
 Modeled DOC stocks averaged over broad climate regions reveal highest values for the oceanic climate with 32 gC m-2 and the Mediterranean climate with 26 gC m-2.
-Semi-arid and humid continental climates have similar concentrations stock densities of respectively 17.5 and 20 gC m-2 and it is in the coldest climates (subarctic and tundra) that we find the lowest DOC concentrations stock densities of around 8 gC m-2.
+Semi-arid and humid continental climates have similar concentrations of respectively 17.5 and 20 gC m-2 and it is in the coldest climates (subarctic and tundra) that we find the lowest DOC concentrations around 8 gC m-2.

-Figure 6.
+Figure 5.
 Modelled (blue) versus observed (red dashed) DOC concentration profiles averaged over the soils of the European Coniferous and Broadleaved forest biome.
 Data from Camino et al. (2014).
 The shaded area represents the 95% bootstrap confidence interval for model and observations.